The Best Rose Perfumes Of 2020 Give The Classic Note A Brand New Spin

 But that's not all.
 As unisex perfumes become more prevalent — so much so that the Fragrance Foundation has created a "universal" category into its judging — rose is being incorporated into fragrances for both genders more than ever.
 And while most of us don't boast the discerning noses of Hennessy and Levy, there are certain things to sniff out to identify fragrances comprised of that famous flower.
 "Most of the time, fragrances are associated with memory," Levy says.
 "But if you can't identify rose that way, brands have made it much easier by sorting fragrances by florals, citrus, etc."

-So ahead, check out seven new perfumes overflowing with roses that are sophisticated, seductive, and masterfully blended.
+So ahead, check out twelve new perfumes overflowing with roses that are sophisticated, seductive, and masterfully blended.

 This addictive fragrance is much-different than any of Kilian's past creations with a less faceted blend than before.
 Rolling in Love is a “white” scent, layering with ambrette seeds, almond milk, iris, and musk.
 To finish the scent, rose, tuberose, and orange blossom fuse the notes together for a narcotic finish.